aditya-code-blooded/ETMS/README.md

 </ul>

 <h2>Running the Project</h2>
-It is recommended to run this application in any Linux environemnt (Preferably Ubuntu, since this procedure is documented considering the environment as Ubuntu-16.04)
+It is recommended to run this application in any Linux environment (Preferably Ubuntu, since this procedure is documented considering the environment as Ubuntu-16.04)
 <ul>
   <li>Make sure you have Apache, PHP, and MySQL installed</li>
   <li>Enable php scripts to run in .html files (By default this switch is turned off)</li>